 Furthermore, when the nation’s economy or even the state economy has a tall rise then the income per inhabitant ratio also soars.
 This also makes an upward impact on property valuation.

 The factor of structure has its own presence in affecting property valuation.
-The property price depends on material cost and quality, type of structure, and prevalent rates of labour.
+The property price depends on material cost and quality, type of structure, and prevalent rates of labor.
 However, this factor does not form a major part in the increase or decrease in property valuation unless exorbitantly expensive materials are used and processes adopted.

 Size – More the property area, the higher the price you pay.
 Hence, the larger the size more will be the property value.